klharp/SQL-Employee-Database/README.md

 # SQL Homework - Employee Database: A Mystery in Two Parts

-### Background
+## Project Overview

-This homework consisted of modeling and analyzing data in the provided 6 CSVs, importing the CSVs into a SQL database, and answering questions about the data.
+This project consisted of creating a table schema of the provided 6 CSV files, importing these files into a SQL database, and answering questions about the data.

+Languages and libraries used:

+* SQL
+* Pandas
+* Numpy
+* Matplotlib
+* SciPy

+---

 ### Data Modeling